celsodasecond/react-router-practice/README.md

 ## What is this Project ?

-The concept behind this app (react-routers) is to study React Routers, Portals, and [Redux](https://redux.js.org/).
+The concept behind this app (react-routers) is to study React Routers, Portals, and [Redux](https://redux.js.org/) including Redux-thunk!.

 ## What did I learned ?